Formation of brine channels in sea-ice: Thermodynamics of supercooling, super-heating and freezing point suppression

-We identify now the upper borderline of stable structure formation (\ref{16}) with the super-cooling temperature since this is the line where structure, i.e. ice formation is possible at all.
+We identify the upper borderline of a stable structure formation (\ref{16}) with the freezing temperature since this is the line where structure, i.e. ice formation is possible at all.
 In the same manner the borderline of metastable structure (\ref{inst}) represents the super-heating temperature.
 The shaded area in Fig. \ref{free_energy_temp} describes the super-cooling region between $T_c$ and $T^0_c$.
+The latter one is the temperature where $\alpha_1=0$.
 Above this area we find the super-heating region for $T_c<T<T_1$.
-From (\ref{inst}) and (\ref{16}) a relation between the super-cooling temperature $T_c^0$, the freezing-point temperature and the super-heating temperature $T_1$ reads \be T_1=\frac{9}{8}T_c - \frac{1}{8}T^0_c. \ee After a super-heating of more than 5$^\circ$C, homogeneous nucleation occurs in the metastable state \cite{Bau84}.
-For fresh water ($T_c = T_0 = 273.15$K and $T^0_{c,s} = T^0_c = 233.15$K) from equation (\ref{45}) follows that $T_1 = 278.11$K ($4.96^\circ$C) as the upper limit of super-heating in agreement with the experiment \cite{Bau84}.
+From (\ref{inst}) and (\ref{16}) the relation between the super-cooling temperature $T_c^0$, the freezing temperature $T_c$, and the super-heating temperature $T_1$ reads \be T_1=\frac{9}{8}T_c - \frac{1}{8}T^0_c. \ee